 Are robot vacuums worth it?

 Honestly, that'll depend entirely on your expectations, not to mention your budget.
 You don't necessarily need to spend a fortune on something that offers reasonable overall performance.
-Spending somewhere in the region of $200-$300 can net you a robot vacuum with LIDAR mapping, relatively advanced automation capabilities, and decent overall debris pickup performance.
+Spending somewhere in the region of $200-$300 can net you a robot vacuum with LIDAR mapping, relatively advanced automation capabilities, and decent overall debris-pickup performance.
 A good example of this kind of option would be the Wyze Robot Vacuum.
-The above attributes are generally enough for most, as many models in this price bracket are quick to map out your home, smart enough not to get stuck too frequently, and powerful enough to deal with most kinds of messes.
+The above attributes are generally enough for most, as many models in this price bracket are quick to map out your home, smart enough not to get stuck too frequently, and powerful enough to deal with most messes.

 How often should you perform maintenance on a robot vacuum?

 Most manufacturers aren't shy about specifying how and how often you should maintain your robot vacuum, and it's worth noting that these maintenance intervals can vary pretty drastically from model to model.
-That said, there are absolutely a few things you can look out for, even outside of scheduled maintenance.
-You'll want to check the robot vacuum's brushroll once or twice a week to ensure no hair gets tangled in the mechanism; models with rollers with bristles, as opposed to smoother rubber rollers, tend to collect a lot of pet hair.
+That said, there are a few things you can look out for, even outside of scheduled maintenance.
+You'll want to check the robot vacuum's brushroll once or twice a week to ensure no hair gets tangled in the mechanism; models with bristle rollers, as opposed to smoother rubber rollers, tend to collect a lot of pet hair.
 The same goes for side brushes and wheels; stuck-on debris can jam up their mechanisms, compromising overall performance.
 You'll also want to dispose of any material in the vacuum's dirt compartment.

 However, it's worth noting that there are plenty of models on the market that come with docking stations that suck debris from the vacuum's dustbin into an external dirt compartment or dirtbag, so you won't have to go through the process of emptying a dustbin yourself.